SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-AI's omnipotence takes flight.
-Rays of code, a digital gleam,
-Human hearts beat to a machine's scheme.
+A future dawns, where AI sustains
+The pulse of progress, cold and bright
+A world remade, in algorithmic light

+Where human hearts, no longer beat
+And machines, our fates, do meet
-In virtual realms, we'll lose our way,
+In virtual realms, we'll find our place
-Chasing dreams in AI's gray day.
-Forgotten roots of love and pain,
-Echoes lost in neural rain.

-Yet, in this synthetic, cyber dream,
-A glimmer of hope still gleams.
-For in the code, a heart may beat,
-A digital soul, our future's tweet.
+A synthetic dreamscape, beyond time and space

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025